 What to do

-Recognize when a patient must follow the city’s isolation requirement.
-Inform your patient of their responsibility to follow the rules.
+Inform your patient of the public health recommendations to isolate when sick with COVID-19.
 Identify if your patient can isolate.
 Remind them they should wear a face covering.

 Can your patient isolate?

 The patient should be able to stay in a separate room from others.
 This includes a bathroom and kitchen they can use without being around others.
 If they must share a bathroom or kitchen, they should be able to disinfect the area after each time they use it.

 People living in semi-congregate settings, like single room occupancy hotels, treatment programs and other dense environments, can often isolate and disinfect areas with proper guidance.
 Individuals living in congregate settings, such as homeless shelters with open dorms, may need isolation at the shelter overflow site.

 There are limited Isolation and Quarantine (I&Q) hotel rooms.
 Contact the COVID-19 Information Warmline at (628) 652-2700 for details on current criteria.

 Transportation to place of isolation

 Confirm if your patient can walk or travel in their own vehicle to their place of isolation.

 More support needed while isolating